mrv-king/RGOOSE/README.md

 5. run 'make'

 # HOW TO RUN
-from the 'build' folder run 'sudo ./iec61850' on LINUX or 'iec61850' on WINDOWS
+From the 'build' folder run 'sudo ./iec61850' on LINUX or 'iec61850' on WINDOWS.
+Run the server application first and after that the client.